Edenvale Commando: With the SADF

-During this era, the unit was mainly engaged in area force protection, search and cordones as well as other assistance to the local police.
+During this era, the unit was mainly engaged in area force protection, search and cordons as well as other assistance to the local police.

 The unit resorted under the command of Group 41.

 With the SANDF

 Disbandment

 This unit, along with all other Commando units was disbanded after a decision by South African President Thabo Mbeki to disband all Commando Units.
 The Commando system was phased out between 2003 and 2008 "because of the role it played in the apartheid era", according to the Minister of Safety and Security Charles Nqakula.

 By 2013, the derelict Rietfontein Commando base had fallen into a state of decay, raising many concerns by local residents and business owners.
 Also known as the Edenvale Commando/Barracks, the building, together with the current Sebenza Police Station, used to house a wing of the South African Defence Force.
 A report requested the municipality for permission to demolish the building and sell the land by public tender.